ChiLiubio/wetland_study2/README.md

 ## amplicon

 The microtable object of the whole 16S rRNA gene amplicon sequencing dataset.
-See microeco package (https://github.com/ChiLiubio/microeco) for the file format details.
+See microeco package (https://github.com/ChiLiubio/microeco) for the microtable class details.

 ## Genomes_anno_data_refseq